-For most purposes, an SGE is an officer or employee "who is retained, designated, appointed or employed to perform, with or without compensation, for not to exceed one hundred and thirty days, temporary duties either on a full-time or intermittent
+For most purposes, an SGE is an officer or employee "who is retained, designated, appointed or employed to perform, with or without compensation, for not to exceed one hundred and thirty days, temporary duties either on a full-time or intermittent basis."
+18 U.S.C. § 202(a).
+We understand that the White House expects that any advisors or counselors normally would be employed in such positions for 130 or fewer days prior to final Senate action on their nomination for a PAS position.
+The fact that such individuals ultimately may be confirmed and appointed to a full-time PAS position at some later point does not preclude their

-1 This is true even with respect to employees who work without compensation, although uncompensated employees may be subject to somewhat less restrictive requirements under certain ethics See generally 6 Op.
+&lt;sup>1 This is true even with respect to employees who work without compensation, although uncompensated employees may be subject to somewhat less restrictive requirements under certain ethics See generally 6 Op.
 O.L.C.
-644 (1982).
-It is not provisions. apparent from the White House Memorandum whether it is contemplated that any advisors or counselors will be appointed to serve without compensation, for example, pursuant to 5 U.S.C. § 3109.
-See 5 C.F.R. § 304.104(c) (temporary or intermittent expert or consultant hired pursuant to 5 U.S.C. § 3109 may be employed without pay, provided individual agrees in advance in writing to waive claim for compensation).
+644 (1982). provisions. apparent from the White House Memorandum whether it is contemplated that any advisors or counselors will be appointed to serve without compensation, for example, pursuant to 5 U.S.C. § 3109.
+5 C.F.R. § 304.104(c) (temporary or intermittent expert or consultant hired pursuant to 5 U.S.C. § 3109 may be employed without pay, provided individual agrees in advance in writing to waive claim for compensation).
 If agency ethics officials encounter advisors or counselors serving without compensation, they should feel free to discuss any specific ethics questions with this Office.

-basis."
-18 U.S.C. § 202(a).
-We understand that the White House expects that any advisors or counselors normally would be employed in such positions for 130 or fewer days prior to final Senate action on their nomination for a PAS position.
-The fact that such individuals ultimately may be confirmed and appointed to a fulltime PAS position at some later point does not preclude their designation as SGEs for their prior position as advisor or In situations involving successive appointments to counselor. different positions, we have advised that the individual may be viewed as an SGE until such time as a second appointment occurs that would disqualify the individual from enjoying continued SGE status.
-See, e.q., "Conflict of Interest and the Special Government Employee," at 4 (attachment to DAEOgram DO-00-003, February 15, 2000).
-Of course, once an advisor or counselor is appointed to a full-time position, he or she no longer may be treated as an SGE but will become subject to the stricter ethical requirements applicable to all regular employees serving in a fulltime PAS position.
+designation as SGEs for their prior position as advisor or counselor.
+In situations involving successive appointments to different positions, we have advised that the individual may be viewed as an SGE until such time as a second appointment occurs that would disqualify the individual from enjoying continued SGE status.
+See, e.g., "Conflict of Interest and the Special Government Employee," at 4 (attachment to DAEOgram DO-00-003, February 15, 2000 [OGE Informal Advisory Memorandum 00 x 1]).
+Of course, once an advisor or counselor is appointed to a full-time position, he or she no longer may be treated as an SGE but will become subject to the stricter ethical requirements applicable to all regular employees serving in a full-time PAS position.

 It is beyond the scope of this Memorandum to explain in detail all of the relevant ethical requirements applicable to SGEs.
-These requirements, particularly those involving special exceptions and exemptions for SGEs, are discussed at length in DAEOgram, DO-00-003 and its attachment, "Conflict of Interest and the Special Government Employee," which may be found on our web site at www.usoge.gov/pages/daeograms/dgr_files/2000/do00003.txt.
+These requirements, particularly those involving special exceptions and exemptions for SGEs, are discussed at length in DAEOgram DO-00-003 and its attachment, "Conflict of Interest and the Special Government Employee," which may be found on our web site at www.usoqe.gov [OGE 00 x 1].
 A few basic points, however, are worth noting here.
-First, SGEs are not subject to the restrictions on "covered noncareer employees" with respect to certain outside activities, compensation and affiliations, as set out in 5 U.S.C. app. §§ 501-505 and 5 C.F.R. part 2636.2 Similarly, SGEs are not subject to the prohibition on outside earned income applicable to certain Presidential appointees, under § 102 of Executive Order 12731.
+First, SGEs are not subject to the restrictions on "covered noncareer employees" with respect to certain outside activities, compensation and affiliations, as set out in 5 U.S.C. app. §§ 501-505 and 5 C.F.R. part 2636.2 Similarly, SGEs are not subject to the prohibition on outside earned income applicable to certain Presidential appointees, under section 102 of Executive Order 1273.
 Furthermore, although SGEs typically are subject to the criminal conflict of interest statutes (even if under less restrictive provisions), they are not subject to the criminal supplementation of salary statute at all.
 See 18 U.S.C. § 209(c).